-Students, faculty and staff can request a Campus Safety Officer as a walking escort to or from any location on campus by calling 732-255-0451 or by stopping at the Campus Safety Office located in Building #30.
+Students, faculty and staff can request a Campus Safety Officer as a walking escort to or from any location on campus by calling 732-255-0451 or by stopping at the Campus Safety headquarters located in Building #30, Parking Lot #1.
 Campus Safety Officers can be identified by their uniforms.

-Questions about OCC's

-Anti-Harassment

-Policy and Title IX

-procedures can be

-directed to the
+Questions about OCC's Anti-Harassment Policy and Title IX procedures can be directed to the Title IX Coordinator at 732-255-0400 ext.

-Title IX

-Coordinator at

-732-255-0400

-ext.
 2944.